 WHO NEEDS TO PAY THE STUDENT HEALTH SERVICE FEE?

 If you are studying in a Finnish higher education institution and have registered for the semester in question, you must pay the student healthcare fee.
+The health service fee does not concern students who are joining tailor-made programs organized by Edunation.

 Higher education’s student healthcare fee is a tax-like charge, not a payment for a visit to a healthcare facility or for a single appointment.
 The fee is collected to help fund student health care in general.
 77% of the funding comes from the government, with the remaining 23 percent coming from student’s healthcare fee payments.